Noeuclides/monet_api/README.md

 ## Usage

-Run the migrate command to have the db structure on your db:
+Run the migrate command to have the db structure on your local db:

 ```bash
 pipenv run migrate